List of awards and nominations received by Kylie Minogue

-The Phonographic Performance Company of Australia ranked Minogue as the Most Broadcast Artist of 2002, 2003, and 2005.
-She received the Special Achievement Award in 1989, and two more Outstanding Achievement Awards in 1990 and 2002 by Australian Recording Industry Association, who also inducted her into the ARIA Hall of Fame in 2011.
-Minogue received the JC Williamson Award in 2013 for her contribution to Australian live entertainment.
+Minogue received the Special Achievement Award in 1989, and two more Outstanding Achievement Awards in 1990 and 2002 by Australian Recording Industry Association, who also inducted her into the ARIA Hall of Fame in 2011.
+She received the JC Williamson Award in 2013 for contributing to Australian live entertainment.
 In the United Kingdom, she has achieved eight number-one albums for five consecutive decades, earning Minogue an entry in the 2020 Guinness World Records.
-She received a special O2 Silver Clef Award in 2012 to celebrate her 25-year music career, and an honorary Doctor of Health Science degree from Anglia Ruskin University in 2011 for her work in raising awareness for breast cancer.
-She was appointed an Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours for services to music.
-For her contribution to the enrichment of French culture, the French government appointed her as a Chevalier de l'Ordre des Arts et des Lettres, while the Britain-Australia Society recognised Minogue in April 2017 for her contribution to improving relations between Britain and Australia.
+She received an honorary Doctor of Health Science degree from Anglia Ruskin University in 2011 for her work in raising awareness for breast cancer.
+She was appointed an Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours for music services.
+For her contribution to the enrichment of French culture, the French government appointed her as a Chevalier de l'Ordre des Arts et des Lettres, while the Britain-Australia Society recognized Minogue in April 2017 for her contribution to improving relations between Britain and Australia.